idjorgon/study-assistant/README.md

 Chaining of the prompts, agents
 Chatbox UI

-#### Questions
+#### Questions & Answers

-Vector Database concepts + embeddings suggestions; not the end of the world if no vector database Can we use any Huggingface model?
-Clarification on model? no client data, can use any model
+Q. Vector Database concepts + embeddings suggestions;
+A. Not the end of the world if no vector database

+Q. Can we use any Huggingface model?
+Clarification on model?
-Other concepts we may use in our project -
+A. Can use any model - no client data

-If there is any use case that Joe feels like where we can use Embeddings and vector store?
-Create a knowledge store Could we use two models together like picture generation models or any hugging face model?
-Dall-e; would have to have two different calls for two models
+Q. If there is any use case that Joe feels like where we can use Embeddings and vector store?
+A. Can create a knowledge store for our use case

+Q. Could we use two models together like picture generation models or any hugging face model?
+A. Yes, Dall-e; would have to have two different calls for two models

-Can we deploy other models in Azure?
-Can deploy da-vinci; double check with Joe first
+Q. Can we deploy other models in Azure?
+A. Can deploy da-vinci; double check with Joe first